Cl0orkclw0rk/Robot-gallery/README.md

 ---

-<sub>*Designed for TEAPOT-418 (Tactically Efficacious Automaton for Practical Object Transportation Code 418) systems.*</sub>

-<sub>© 2022 TEAPOT-418.
-All rights reserved.
+<sub>*© 2022-2025 Ashton Doughty.
+All rights reserved.*
-You may not copy, reproduce, distribute, transmit, modify, create derivative works, or in any other way exploit any part of copyrighted material without prior written permission from TEAPOT-418.</sub>
+*You may not copy, reproduce, distribute, transmit, modify, create derivative works, or in any other way exploit any part of copyrighted material without prior written permission from Ashton Doughty.*</sub>